1 Camp Kiwanee Rd, Hanson, MA 02341, USA

 Features

 Since the 1940s, families have been enjoying Cranberry Cove on Maquan Pond in Hanson.
 Swimming lessons and kayak rentals are available in season.
-Rafts and other recreational floats are prohibited.
+Only US Coat Guard-approved flotation devices are permitted.
+For additional info, visit the Cranberry Cove page on Hanson’s website.

 Trail Description